AdrienBenamira/Dreem_project_2019_MLC/readme.md

  ## Further work :

- Markup : * A good Idea would be to a convnet architecture on the Riemann or CSP features to finish the classification instead of LGBM method
+ * A good Idea would be to a convnet architecture on the Riemann or CSP features to finish the classification instead of LGBM method
  * Dindin Meryll has done a really impressive work on this problematic.
 He achieved to have a 70.7 % accuracy.
  He explains his work in [this blog](https://towardsdatascience.com/my-sweet-dreams-about-automatic-sleep-stage-classification-414128441728?fbclid=IwAR0ROZvlMFr1NY2wmtF-xqlOrpYbbxgUFXo_iILtnQLuhfP6ACM2xIlZFrA).

   * A recent paper : XXX can also be a very good start for an inference approach.